NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Introduction

-Some studies argue that the cosmic web can replenish galaxy cold gas content.
-Using the 6-degree Field Galaxy Survey \citep{Jones2009} to select galaxies within filaments, and \hi Parkes all sky survey \citep{Barnes2001} to measure \hi mass by spectral stacking, \cite{Kleiner2017} found that massive galaxies can acquire \hi through cold gas accretion from filaments.
-Using colour-selected star-forming galaxies in the COSMOS field \citep{Scoville2007} at $z\sim0.37$, and stacking the \hi spectral from MeerKAT International GigaHertz Tiered Extragalactic Exploration Survey \citep[MIGHTEE;][]{Jarvis2016}, \cite{Sinigaglia2024} found that galaxies in the high-density region have slightly higher \hi mass than those in the low-density region.
+Some studies argue that the cosmic web can replenish a galaxy's cold-gas content.
+Using the six-degree Field Galaxy Survey \citep{Jones2009} to select galaxies within filaments and the \hi Parkes all-sky survey \citep{Barnes2001} to measure \hi mass by spectral stacking, \cite{Kleiner2017} found that massive galaxies can acquire \hi through cold-gas accretion from filaments.
+Using colour-selected star-forming galaxies in the COSMOS field \citep{Scoville2007} at $z\sim0.37$ and stacking the \hi spectral from the MeerKAT International GigaHertz Tiered Extragalactic Exploration Survey \citep[MIGHTEE;][]{Jarvis2016}, \cite{Sinigaglia2024} found that galaxies in the high-density region have slightly higher \hi mass than those in the low-density region.
 Such results can be understood within the detachment model of \cite{Aragon2019}, which is related to the non-linear interaction between galaxies and filaments.
 Galaxies can accrete cold gas from the cosmic web and form stars when they move close to filaments until they first interact with the proto-cluster at the intersection of filaments.

-Alternatively, some studies support both situations when accounting for different galaxies. \cite{Kotecha2022} found that satellite galaxies within clusters and close to filaments tend to contain more cold gas than those further away from filaments, while outside clusters, the cold gas content of galaxies decreases when close to filaments in The Three Hundred project \citep{Cui2018}. \cite{Bulichi2024} showed that in SIMBA simulations \citep{Dave2019}, \hi fraction decreases in both central and satellite when they approach filaments at $0<z<2$.
+Alternatively, some studies support both situations when accounting for different galaxies. \cite{Kotecha2022} found that satellite galaxies within clusters and close to filaments tend to contain more cold gas than those further away from filaments, while outside clusters the cold-gas content of galaxies decreases when close to filaments in the Three Hundred project \citep{Cui2018}. \cite{Bulichi2024} showed that in SIMBA simulations \citep{Dave2019} the \hi fraction decreases in both central and satellite galaxies when they approach the filaments at $0<z<2$.